Peace

 I hasten to add though, that from a spiritual standpoint, there can be no ‘enemy,’ for we are all aspects of the same Consciousness.
 This is something I am doing my best to come to terms with.
 I intellectually understand that it is true, but I have trouble accepting it at times.
 Sue me.

 To the families of those whose lives my brother ended: I didn’t write this by way of an apology on behalf of my brother.
 I don’t have the right to do that.
-But I did want to point out that he suffered greatly, from being away from friends and loved ones, from seeing his comrades die, and from taking the lives of others.
-If that wasn’t enough, he gave up his own life.
+But I did want to point out that he suffered greatly: from being away from friends and loved ones; from seeing his comrades die; and from taking the lives of others.
+And if that wasn’t enough, please remember that he also gave up his own life.

 It may not be the apology you seek, but now you will know that your own loss came at a high cost to him and to those who loved him.
 We are all in this together.
 I am sorry that we all had to go through this.
 But we have all suffered in vain if we don’t learn from our experience.
 Don’t let it be that way.